vvb0x56/ZeroTolerance_Password_Generator/README.md

 # ZeroTolerance_Password_Generator
 My "HelloReverse" application, let me say, first view on the Motorola 68k assembly, this is reverse engineered algorithm of password generation in Sega game Zero Tolerance.
-Code is not ideal, but works.
+Code is not perfect, but works.

 # Usage
 ```